New Moon and its Meanings

 For years people have looked up and at the giant glowing object in the sky and wondered what it is!
 Why does it sometimes appear to be larger, brighter, darker, half-lit, and sometimes completely gone?
 Well, those questions all now have scientific answers!
 The moon has a total of eight phases and we are going to cover those phases in depth each month on our blog!

-In this blog, we are going to learn about the first phase of the moon, the new Moon.
-Each blog will contain information on what each phase means, metaphysical meanings, best practices during each phase, and what it means for you!
+The first phase of the lunar cycle is the New moon.
+So what is the new Moon and its meanings?
+Well, Each blog will contain information on what each phase means, metaphysical meanings, best practices during each phase, and what it means for you!

 The moon shines, right?
 No, it actually doesn’t, what you are seeing is the reflection of the sun hitting the moon’s surface.
 When the sun reflects off the far side of the moon it’s called a new Moon and when it reflects off the side closest to earth it’s called a full Moon.